-Epsilon Rho Zeta Chapter in partnership with the Delaware Historical Society, will present a centennial exhibit in the Mitchell Center for African American Heritage.
-The exhibit, titled "100 Year's of Finer Womanhood & Service", will highlight the legacy of our International Organization along with the local work of Epsilon Rho Zeta Chapter in New Castle County and throughout the State of Delaware.
+Epsilon Rho Zeta Chapter in partnership with the Delaware Historical Society, presented a centennial exhibit in the Mitchell Center for African American Heritage.
+The exhibit, titled "100 Year's of Finer Womanhood & Service", highlighted the legacy of our International Organization along with the local work of Epsilon Rho Zeta Chapter in New Castle County and throughout the State of Delaware.

 Our Founders Inspired Our Charter Members